Pentracchiano/DistributedProgrammingLHobby/docs-src/markdown/interfaces/websockets.md

 #### Challenger ready

-A challenger to communicate that it is ready to play must send the following command:
+A challenger in order to communicate that is ready to play must send the following command:

 ```json